 Go to your working directory and use git command.

-Here is what happen when you run this command.
+Here is what happens when you run this command.

 This will tell the system as it’s your new local git directory where you will keep your source code.

 Refer following the Git lifecycle diagram to understand further commands.

 Suppose there is already a project on remote repo and you want to get that code on your local git directory.
 Use the git clone command.

 This command is used to copy or clone the complete code to your local git directory from a remote repository.